bloominstituteoftechnology/C-Web-Server/README.md

 Examine the skeleton source code for which pieces you'll need to implement.

 For the portions that are already written, study the well-commented code to see how it works.

 ### Stretch Goals

+#### POST a file
 * Handle a `POST` request that sends a payload of plain text data to the `/save` endpoint.
   * The web server should save this data in a file.
   * The response should be of type `application/json` and should be `{"status":"ok"}`.

+#### Concurrency

+* Convert the web server to be multiprocessed by using the `fork()` system call.
+  * Set up a signal handler on `SIGCHLD` to know when child processes exit.
+    * `wait()` or `waitpid()` for child processes in the signal handler.
-  * What happens if multiple processes try to write to this file at the same time?
+  * What happens if multiple processes try to write to the POSTed file (from the above goal) at the same time?
 How can you mitigate concurrency problems?